khadijatusman/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute permission to the owner of the file hello printed script that add execute permission to owner and group owner, and read permission to other users ,to the file hello execute permission to theowner, group and user to the file hello printed
+execute permission to the owner of the file hello printed script that add execute permission to owner and group owner, and read permission to other users ,to the file hello execute permission to theowner, group and user to the file hello printed script thta sets the mode of the file hello written